mirac2534/stack-process-with-menu/README.md

-# Project Name: File Operations
+# Project Name: Stack Process with Menu

 Date: 05.08.2024
 I have done for you to study for stack process.
 In this project, I used 8 function.
 They are menu, createStack, destroy_Stack, is_full, is_empty, pop, push, and peek functions.